Europe

 Tips and Tricks

 • London has some of the best food in the world but do your research.
 Don’t expect every pub to be good.
-Another misadventure with nachos in a pub…the horror!
+Had quite the misadventure with nachos in a pub…the horror!

 • Leave the city.
 So many amazing day trips just a train ride away.